HarrisonHall/fpsi/README.md

-Note: This repo is being refactored for compatibility with c and rust modules.

 # FPSI
 FPSI is a system designed primarily for handling local data systems managed by multiple nodes.
 The core program contains a system for data collection, data